Big and small businesses can solve big challenges together21 Jan 2020 · 3 min read

 Unsmoke your mind: Pragmatic answers to tough questions for a smoke-free future

 We’re not naive.
 We recognize that we’re starting from a deficit of trust and a surplus of skepticism regarding the tobacco industry.
 We cannot alter history; we can only push toward a better future with transparency, candor and information that is scientifically substantiated and open to peer review.

 We ask that those with the power to accelerate society’s journey toward a smoke-free future operate with transparency and candor as well.
-Let’s get rid of entrenched prejudices, preconceptions and dogged misperceptions and work together to achieve a better future.
+Let’s get rid of entrenched prejudices, preconceptions, and dogged misperceptions and work together to achieve a better future.

-In 2020, global regulation of tobacco products stands at a crossroads.
+Global regulation of tobacco products stands at a crossroads.
 Will it stay on a path that treats all tobacco products the same or promote policies that favor better choices?
 Will it be driven by outdated beliefs and fears or be grounded in science and the most up-to-date evidence?

 According to our survey, society views smoking as an important issue for governments to address and sees the role smoke-free products can play in addressing this issue.
 To PMI, the best path forward is obvious.
 This is an important public health issue.
 If we work together, we can solve it more quickly.

 *Jacek Olczak was speaking in his role as COO at the time.
 On May 5, 2021, Mr. Olczak succeeded André Calantzopoulos as CEO, and Mr. Calantzopoulos became Executive Chairman of the Board.